srl11/sriov-cni/README.md

 [More info](https://github.com/containernetworking/cni/pull/259).

 ## Contacts
-For any questions about my sriov-cni version, please reach out on github issue or feel free to contact me @xftony by [e-mail](srl11@foxmail.com)
+For any questions about my sriov-cni version, please reach out on github issue or feel free to contact me @xftony by e-mail: <srl11@foxmail.com>